-An assessment of dune transgression at Stockton Bight was undertaken, which developed sand drift hazard set back lines.
+An assessment of dune transgression at Stockton Bight was undertaken, which developed hazard set back lines.
 Dune transgression is the landward movement of sand due to aeolian (wind) transport.
-The dune transgression hazard lines for the 2120 planning horizon are mapped for the open coast in Map RG-00-07 A and B (refer Appendix A).
+The dune transgression hazard lines for the 2070 planning horizon are mapped for the open coast in Map RG-00-07 A and B (refer Appendix A).
+While the 2120 dune transgression hazard extents were mapped by BMT (2021a), it was noted there is some uncertainty associated with the progression of dune transgression at this time, and hence the 2120 dune transgression extents are not presented in this report.